novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-36.md

 More precisely, it was a face that looked like her pride was hurt.

-‘Did she expect to be treated like a conglomerate’s daughter?’
+‘Did she expect to have some special treatment?’

 Seeing Kim Ah-young’s company disappear quickly, Lee Hyun-woo tilted his head in confusion.